bellodox/Bankout/doc/Analysis.md

 Order matters; leverage hinges on it:

 1. Reveal card.
-2. Immediate bust checks: Ace while Alert; third Jack (subject to latent mitigation).
+2. Immediate bust checks: Ace while Alert; third Jack on table (subject to latent mitigation).
 3. Mandatory latent trigger on Jack:
    - If Latent > 0 and you have a Queen: auto-Queen resolves now.
    - Else: bust.